tmhglnd/eppEditor/doc/semaIR.md

  5. Release

 ## Mapping
-### blin
+### map
-Map input into a linear range, assuming bipolar source (between -1 and 1)
+Map input into an exponential range, assuming bipolar source (between -1 and 1)
 Parameters:
  1. Input signal
  2. Lower bound of destination range
  3. Upper bound of destination range
-### bexp
+### mapu
-Map input into an exponential range, assuming bipolar source (between -1 and 1)
+Map input into an exponential range, assuming unipolar source (between 0 and 1)
 Parameters:
  1. Input signal
  2. Lower bound of destination range
  3. Upper bound of destination range
-### ulin
+### maplinb
-Map input into a linear range, assuming unipolar source (between 0 and 1)
+Map input into a linear range, assuming bipolar source (between -1 and 1)
 Parameters:
  1. Input signal
  2. Lower bound of destination range
  3. Upper bound of destination range
-### uexp
+### maplinu
-Map input into an exponential range, assuming unipolar source (between 0 and 1)
+Map input into a linear range, assuming unipolar source (between 0 and 1)
 Parameters:
  1. Input signal
  2. Lower bound of destination range
  3. Upper bound of destination range
-### linlin
+### maplin
 Map input into a linear range, specifying the range of the source
 Parameters:
  1. Input signal